elesiuta/picosnitch/docs/index.md

   - it contains the following fields, separated by commas (commas, newlines, and null characters are removed from values)
   - `executable,name,cmdline,sha256,time,domain,ip,port,uid,count`
 - the error log is stored in `~/.config/picosnitch/error.log`
-  - errors will also trigger a notification and are usually caused by far too many processes/connections
+  - errors will also trigger a notification and are usually caused by far too many or extremely short-lived processes/connections, or suspending your system while a new executable is being hashed
   - for most people in most cases, this should raise suspicion that some other program may be misbehaving
+  - to improve reliability, picosnitch opens file descriptors to every executable once seen running, and will try deferring to the parent process if the child was too short-lived, logging the connection as coming from "/path/of/parent_exe (child)"

 # [building from source](#building-from-source)
 - install dependencies listed under [installation](#installation)